Orelevi/PayPal_Home_assignment/README.md

 ```

 This command will build the Docker images for Server A, Server B, Nginx and start the containers.

+### Installation with bash script

+We've provided a convenient bash script (`run_application.sh`) to streamline the process of updating your application and starting the Docker containers.
+This script automates three essential steps: pulling the latest changes from the repository, navigating to the project directory, and initiating the Docker-compose process.

+**How to Run the Script**

+1. Make the script executable with the command: `chmod +x run_application.sh`
+2. Execute the script by running: `./run_application.sh`

 Once the containers are running, open your web browser and navigate to: